jefgen/icu/docs/userguide/format_parse/messages/index.md

 translate into "generic" versions of the languages (French, or Spanish, or Arabic).
 So the translated patterns get used in tens of countries.
-On the other hand, skeletons are localized according to the MessageFormat locale, which should include regional variants (e.g., "fr-CA").
+On the other hand, skeletons are localized according to the MessageFormat locale, which should include regional variants (e.g., “fr-CA”).

 #### Custom Format Objects (discouraged)